sauronil-das/xarathi-gui/README.md

 3. `MariaDB`
 4. `BASH` scripts for scp and cleaning files from specific directories
 5. `Virtual Machine Manager` to Host MariaDB with specific IP address

+## Virtual Machine Manager

+1. `.qcow2`images can be imported from existing VM and run on BASE Machine
+2. Copying `.qcow2` images can be usefull to create backups